innovation-first/paradox-innovation/content/blogs/green-k8-experiment/index.md

 * A number of technical components such as Queuing systems (i.e. [Kafka](https://kafka.apache.org/)), document stores (i.e. [Elasticsearch](https://www.elastic.co/)), storage components ([Minio]((https://min.io/), [Cloud storage](https://aws.amazon.com/s3/)), and
 dashboarding ([Kibana](https://www.elastic.co/kibana), [Grafana](https://grafana.com/), [Superset](https://superset.apache.org/)) to ultimately present the data products to the customers.

 Such popular architecture is interesting because is is commonly used in various cybersecurity, IoT, Scada (civilian or military) solution.
-These are typically the applications we deal with in Thales.
+These are typically the applications we deal with.
 Besides, it is particularly easy to implement on top of the [Kast](/building-blocks/kast) distribution.

 ### Input Data Selection